-- (a) Minimum required bicycle parking.
-Unless otherwise provided under the UDC, bicycle parking shall be provided in amounts not less than those set forth in Table 806-8. - (b) Long-term bicycle parking.
+(a) Minimum required bicycle parking.
+Unless otherwise provided under the UDC, bicycle parking shall be provided in amounts not less than those set forth in Table 806-8.

+(b) Long-term bicycle parking.
 Long-term bicycle parking may be provided to satisfy a percentage of the minimum bicycle parking spaces required under this chapter.
 Such long-term bicycle parking shall not exceed the amounts set forth in Table 806-8.
 The maximum percentage of long-term bicycle parking allowed is based solely on the minimum number of bicycle parking spaces required.
 This standard shall not be construed to prohibit the provision of additional long-term bicycle parking spaces provided the minimum number of required spaces is met.
 (Example: A restaurant requiring a minimum of four bicycle parking spaces may, but is not required to, designate one of the required spaces as a long-term space.
 Additional short-term and long-term spaces may be provided as long as the minimum required three short-term spaces are maintained).

-Per Table 806-8, a total of 120 bicycle parking spaces are required for the 120-unit apartment complex.
-As shown on the Site Plan, 10 long-term spaces are provided in the apartment units, 60 short-term spaces are provided at the building entrances, 8 short-term spaces in the common areas, and 42 short-term spaces are provided in two covered bike corral structures.
+Per Table 806-8, a total of 60 bicycle parking spaces are required for the Phase II 60-unit apartment complex.
+As shown on the Site Plan, 4 parking spaces are provided in the units, 30 spaces are provided at the building entrances, 2 spaces are provided at a common area, and 24 spaces are provided in covered bike corrals structures (see Exhibit 4).

-Section 806.060: Bicycle Parking Development Standards.
+Section 806.060: Bicycle Parking Development Standards. ------------------ --